hide-kawabata/EOPL-Etudes/typecheck/README.md

 The interpreter is implemented as defined in the EOPL Book [1].

 The compiler is underconstruction.
-Currently, we only support combinators, i.e., functions that do not refer to names defined outside their bodies, as values.
+Currently, we only support combinators, i.e., functions that do not refer to names defined outside their bodies, as first-class values.

+No optimization is performed.
+All code is generated directly from bare ASTs.

 ### How to build